 1. Not listening to music

-Some men fail to dance to music because they don't know how to listen to tango music (See The Characteristics of Classic Tango.), others because they are so focused on doing steps that they cannot hear the music.
+Some men fail to dance to music because they don't know how to listen to tango music, others because they are so focused on leading steps that they cannot hear the music (see The Characteristics of Classic Tango).
 The former is a problem of musicality.
 The latter is that of attention allocation.
 Dancing tango requires the ability to assign attention to many aspects simultaneously, including embrace, posture, connection, partner, relaxation, coordination, music, feelings, movements, choreography, etc. Among them listening to music must be the first priority because dancing tango is dancing music, not steps.
 The latter is but an expression of the former.
 In leading, the man must first pay attention to the music.
 He must not only think about the steps and forget about the music.

 2. Leading difficult steps

 Some men like to lead difficult steps that are beyond their comfortable zone, which take so much of their attention that they become heedless of other aspects of tango.
 Beginners often mistake complexity for beauty, but in fact one has nothing to do with the other.
-On the contrary, elegance lies in simplicity.
-By keeping the steps simple, the dancers are able to distribute their attention, relax their bodies, refine their movements, focus on the music and feelings, and enjoy the intimacy.
+On the contrary, elegant beauty lies in simplicity.
+By keeping things simple, the dancers can better distribute their attention, relax their bodies, refine their movements, focus on the music and feelings, and enjoy the intimacy.
 Unlike stage tango that features performance, social tango emphasizes the inner experience, so simple steps are more suitable.
-Dancing social tango with difficult steps of performance tango can easily backfire.
-(See Social Tango and Performance Tango.)
+Dancing social tango with difficult steps of performance tango can easily backfire (see Social Tango and Performance Tango).

 3. Leading with arms and hands

-Novice men lead with their arms and hands for various reasons.
-First, using arms and hands is a hard habit to break.
-Second, they do not know how to lead other than using their arms and hands.
-Third, many women prefer to dance in an open dance hold, leaving men little choice but using the arms and hands.
-Fourth, some teachers allow students to use open dance hold when teaching steps, reinforcing this bad habit.
-However, leading with the arms and hands conflicts with the essence of tango, that is, intimacy, oneness, and synchronization.
-Tango is a close-embraced and torso-led dance from its birth, which separates it from other partner dances.
+Novice men tend to lead with their arms and hands for various reasons.
+First, it is a hard habit to break.
+Second, they don't know how to lead other than using their arms and hands.
+Third, many women prefer to dance in an open dance hold, leaving men little choice but using their arms and hands.
+Fourth, some teachers allow students to use an open dance hold when practicing steps, reinforcing this bad habit.
+However, leading with arms and hands conflicts with the essence of tango, that is, intimacy, oneness, and synchronization.
+Tango is a close-embrace and torso-led dance from the beginning, which separates it from other partner dances.
 For a man, learning tango is learning to lead with his torso, not his arms and hands.
 Beginners must overcome the habit of using the arms and hands and develop the habit and ability to lead with the torso.

 4. Sending mixed signals

-He who uses the arms and hands to lead usually does not know how to lead with the torso.
+He who uses arms and hands to lead usually does not know how to lead with the torso.
 When his arms and hands put forth strength in one direction but his torso does not move or turn accordingly, that sends mixed signals.
 While improved body-hand coordination may help, the fundamental solution is replacing hand leading with torso leading.
 Arms and hands should be used only to form a comfortable embrace and not as tools to lead and follow.
-Unaware that his body can affect the woman's movements, the man may lead her with his arms and hands before he has completed his weight change.
-But since the bodies of the dancers are connected, the incompleteness of his weight change means that she, too, has not completed her weight change.
-Forcing her to take a step in that position by the arms and hands is demanding the impossible.
-The woman must finish her weight change before she can take the step.
-Such errors could be avoided if the man leads with his torso instead of his arms and hands.
-(See The Functions of Various Body Parts in Tango.)
+Unaware that his body affects the woman's movements, the man may try to lead with his arms and hands before his weight change complets.
+But since the two dancers are connected, the incompleteness of his weight change means that she, too, has not completed her weight change.
+Making her take a step with his arms and hands in that situation is demanding the impossible.
+The woman must complete her weight change before she can take the step.
+Such errors could be avoided if the man leads with his torso instead of his arms and hands (see The Functions of Various Body Parts in Tango).

 5. Bending over

-I emphasize leading with the torso rather than the chest because the entire upper body is used in leading.
+I must stress that you should lead with your torso, not your chest, because the entire upper body is used in leading.
 Chest leading is a misguided concept.
 Which part of the torso is used in leading depends on the heights of the two dancers.
 If they are about the same height, then using the chest to lead is correct.
 However, if the man is much taller than the woman, using the chest to lead will cause him to bend over and stick out his buttock, which not only looks bad but also adds pressure on the woman, causing her to bend backwards.
-A tall man should keep his body tall and straight and use his abdomen rather than chest to lead a short woman.
+A tall man should keep his body straight and use his abdomen rather than chest to lead a short woman.

 6. Bowing the head

-Tango partners often put their heads together during the dance, which is nice if they are about the same height.
-But if the man is much taller than the woman, that could cause him to bow his head, curve his torso, hold his chest in, stick his buttock out and bend his knees, which not only look awful but also have a negative impact on the woman's dance.
-A tall man and a short woman better not dance together because that neither looks good nor feels comfortable.
+Tango partners often put their heads together when dancing, which is nice if they are about the same height.
+But if the man is much taller than the woman, that could cause him to bow his head, curve his torso, hold his chest in, stick his buttock out, and bend his knees.
+Not only does this look awful, but it has a negative impact on the woman's dancing.
+A tall man and a short woman better not tango together because it neither looks good nor feels comfortable.
 But if they choose to dance together, then the woman may rest her head on his chest, but the man should not bow his head over to meet her head.
 Instead, he should maintain a good posture by keeping his body tall, head up and knees straight.

 7. Coercing the woman to submit

 An immature leader may think that the woman should surrender to him and obey him unconditionally during the dance.
 But the fact is, surrender and obedience must be mutual.
 Tango is teamwork.
-The two partners need to cooperate and accommodate with each other.
+The two partners need to cooperate and accommodate each other.
 To lead is not to coerce, but to guide, support, collaborate, adapt, protect, and help the woman to unfold her skills and beauty.
-Just as the woman should follow his lead, the man, too, should submit to the need of the woman in order for the two to dance as one coherent body.
+Just as the woman should follow his lead, the man should fully meet the need of the woman in order for the two to dance as one cohesive body.
 There must not be any coerce in leading.

 8. Self-centeredness